learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 ## Introduction

-Now that you've gotten a brief introduction to Beautiful Soup and how to select various elements from a web page, its time to practice a hands-on case of scraping a website.
+Now that you've gotten a brief introduction to Beautiful Soup and how to select various elements from a web page, it's time to practice scraping a website.
 You'll start to see that scraping is a dynamic process that involves investigating the web page(s) at hand and developing scripts tailored to those structures.

 ## Objectives

 You will be able to:

-* Load an arbitrary web page into Beautiful Soup
-* Use inspect element to find unique identifiers for elements of interest
 * Navigate HTML documents using Beautiful Soup's children and sibling relations
+* Select specific elements from HTML using Beautiful Soup
+* Use regular expressions to extract items with a certain pattern within Beautiful Soup
+* Determine the pagination scheme of a website and scrape multiple pages

 ```python